 What is DTC and Why is it Relevant

-Direct-to-Consumer (DTC) in the wine industry is by no means a new concept as the model of building a direct, close relationship between winery and consumer is the basis of growing tasting room sales.
+Direct-to-Consumer (DTC, DtC, D2C) in the wine industry is by no means a new concept as the model of building a direct, close relationship between winery and consumer is the basis of growing tasting room sales.

-Even with rapidly evolving technology, changing consumer wants and needs, plus pretty much the dissemination of tourism in 2020 thanks to COVID-19, the tasting room still remains the pivotal component within the three main DTC wine sales methods:
+Even with rapidly evolving technology, changing consumer wants and needs, plus border closures in 2020/21 thanks to COVID-19, the tasting room remains the pivotal component within the three main DTC wine sales methods:

 - tasting room